Virus i spuware (EN)

 And worse, it blocks you from running malware removal tools:

-There’s a couple of steps that you can generally follow to get rid of the majority of rogue antivirus infections, and actually most malware or spyware infections of any type.
+First we’ll walk through the general steps that usually apply, but you can skip down to read the specific steps that we used to remove this virus.
+Removing Rogue Fake Antivirus Infections (General Guide) There’s a couple of steps that you can generally follow to get rid of the majority of rogue antivirus infections, and actually most malware or spyware infections of any type.
 Here’s the quick steps:

-Since the above steps don’t always work, and Security Tool seemed to do a pretty good job of killing the malware removal tools I tried to use, I found another method to kill the virus off so I could begin the work of removing it.
+Those are the rules that normally work.
+Note that there are some malware infections that not only block safe mode, but also prevent you from doing anything at all.
+We’ll cover those in another article soon, so make sure to subscribe to How-To Geek for updates (top of the page).
+Removing Security Tool Since the above steps don’t always work, and Security Tool seemed to do a pretty good job of killing the malware removal tools I tried to use, I found another method to kill the virus off so I could begin the work of removing it.
+First, we’ll need to know the username—if you aren’t sure what that is, right-click on the Start button and choose Open, then you can see it right in the location bar:

 Next, open up the Start Menu, and then click the Run button (or use the Win+R shortcut key), and then type in the following command, substituting your own username if it is something other than administrator.
+Code taskkill /f /fi “username eq administrator”

 Note: If it doesn’t kill the virus the first time, you might have to use it again.
 Don’t be alarmed when your start menu disappears.